 Drone, Storage Tank & Concentrators

-If your system already has the maximum number of oxygen concentrators attached, the next option is to add a Drone.
+If your system already has the maximum number of oxygen concentrators attached, you can add a Drone.
 A Drone is a compressor / tank combination that enables you to add additional oxygen concentrators.
-The Master storage tank is connected to the Drone’s tank via a braided-steel interconnect line.
+The Main storage tank is connected to the Drone’s tank via a braided-steel line.
 This essentially turns two tanks into one big tank.
-The Drone is turned on and off by the Master via the same coaxial control line that turns the oxygen concentrators on and off.
+The Drone is turned on and off by the Main via the same coaxial control line that turns the oxygen concentrators on and off.

-With a Drone, you get to add both oxygen concentrators and oxygen storage, greatly increasing the overall generating capacity of your system.
-Drones are available with 30, 60 and 80-gallon tanks.
-To build large systems, you can add multiple drones.
+With a Drone, you are able to add both oxygen concentrators and oxygen storage, greatly increasing the overall generating capacity of your system.
+Drone are available with 30, 60 and 80-gallon tanks.
+To build large systems, you can add multiple Drone.

 If you have peak usage intervals and long periods of low usage, you may be a good candidate for this second-to-lowest-cost option.
 Adding a storage tank may make it possible to generate and store enough oxygen to perform certain time-bound tasks.
 In this scenario, you’ll have predetermined the amount of oxygen needed.
 With the proper-sized storage tank, enough stored oxygen will be available to get the job done.
 You can always add a Drone headbox to the storage tank at a later date.

 Add Another Main

 Of course, it’s always an option to simply add another standalone HVO system.
-Taking this approach is a bit more expensive.
-However, it also creates redundancy that will assure you of having at least one working system available.
+Taking this approach is slightly more expensive but it also creates redundancy that will ensure that you have at least one working system available.